gfiorav/carto_loves_mac/README.md

 sudo pip install -r python_requirements.txt
 ```

+If previous command fails because of gdal, comment the dependency: `# gdal==1.10.0`.

+If previous command fails because of six, try adding `--ignore-installed six`.

 Now we just have to configure our Rails server.
 We will have to copy two different sample config files and make them our real config files:

 ```